HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 === "Containers"
     Runtime Controller triggering Pod restarts for [direct configuration changes](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes) in ConfigMaps is removed.
 You must restart the appropriate Pods manually to apply the changes made to the ConfigMaps for testing configurations.
 For more information, see [Deprecated features](../deprecated_features.md).

+### Woodburn Studio demo site (9.5)

+=== "Containers"
+    The Woodburn Studio demo site in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+For more information, refer to [Deprecated features](../deprecated_features.md).

+=== "On-Premises"
+    The Woodburn Studio demo site in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+For more information, refer to [Deprecated features](../deprecated_features.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U